-Fall has got to be my favorite time of year.
+Fall has to be my favorite time of year.
 I love seeing the leaves change colors and fall off the trees.

 It's also the only time of year that you can rake up a huge pile of leaves just to jump in them and see them go flying again.
 It's a time of pumpkin spice everything, warming soups and cozy nights in.